DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Metholodogy

 \subsection{Inference and forecasting using DeepMIDE}

-As in univariate IDE models, we can leverage the Kalman Filter (KF) machinery to perform inference on the process and obtain the forecasting and filtering distributions.
+As in single-output IDE models, we can leverage the Kalman Filter (KF) machinery to perform inference on the process and obtain the forecasting and filtering distributions.
 By writing (\ref{eq:mide2}) in matrix format, we have: